logo

 • Explain the Importance: Start by explaining what standard work is and why it’s essential.
 Emphasize that standard work documents aim to make their jobs easier, safer, and more efficient.

 • Provide Training: Teach workers how to document processes, use visual aids, and include critical details like safety precautions and quality checks.
-Training empowers them to write standard work documents accurately.
+Training empowers them to write standard work documents accurately—laying the groundwork for robust digital work instructions.

 • Group Discussions: Encourage group discussions where workers can share their insights and suggestions for process improvements.
 This collaborative environment helps them feel valued and involved in shaping the way work is done.